Google fined 150 million euros by France

-PARIS, Dec 20 (Reuters) - France’s competition authority on Friday fined Google 150 million euros ($167 million) for anti-competitive behaviour and for having unclear advertising on the Google Ads page.
+PARIS (Reuters) - France’s competition authority fined Google (GOOGL.O) 150 million euros ($167 million) for anti-competitive behavior and for having unclear advertising on the Google Ads page.

-The fine comes as France and other European countries maintain high levels of scrutiny on major U.S. tech companies such as Google, Facebook, Apple and Amazon , which are often criticised for having relatively low tax payments.
+The fine comes as France and other European countries maintain high levels of scrutiny on major U.S. tech companies such as Google, Facebook (FB.O), Apple (AAPL.O) and Amazon (AMZN.O), which are often criticized for having relatively low tax payments.

 In September, Google agreed to pay close to 1 billion euros to French authorities to settle a fiscal fraud probe that began four years ago.